hoodedapollo/DoubleAssignment/README.md

             }
         }
 ```
-Internal state informations are sent in JSON format which is composed converting this struct:
+Internal state information are sent in JSON format which is composed converting this struct:
 ```swift
 struct DoubleMessage {
         var typeID: String